UDC-GAC/SeQual/README.md

 * Make sure you have a working **Spark distribution version 2.2** (or above), either in local or cluster mode
   * See [Spark's Cluster Mode Overview](https://spark.apache.org/docs/latest/cluster-overview.html)

-* Download SeQual from the releases page and unzip the tarball.
+* Download SeQual binaries from the releases page and unzip the tarball.
 On Linux, just follow the instructions below:

 ```
-unzip SeQual-v1.0.zip
+unzip SeQual-bin-1.0.zip
 cd SeQual
 ```